 Cyclical analysis is similar to technical analysis in that it involves the assessment of market conditions at a macro (entire market or economy) or micro (company specific) level, rather than focusing on the overall fundamental analysis of the health of the particular company that The Marshall Financial Group is recommending.
 The risks with cyclical analysis are similar to those of technical analysis.

 Investment Strategies

-The Marshall Financial Group strives to structure investment portfolios that optimize the risk/return relationship for a client's needs and goals.
+The Marshall Financial Group strives to structure investment portfolios relative to a client's needs and goals.